 Lhermitte-Duclos disease typically presents in young adults 3.
 A number of associated conditions have been described 1,3, including:

-- Cowden disease: then termed Lhermitte-Duclos-Cowden syndrome
+- Cowden disease: then termed Lhermitte-Duclos-Cowden syndrome or COLD syndrome

 - disorders of cortical formation